SidneyFC17/fieloelr/doc/UC-ELR-0005-Create Question.md

    5. The system verifies that all other validations succeed
    6. The system automatically updates the “Correct Weight” field with value = 1
    7. The system updates the question
+   8. The system displays the question detail page
-   8. Back to step 11 of basic flow
+   9. End of flow